jahfer/ori/README.md

 Ori is a library for Ruby that provides a robust set of primitives for building concurrent applications.
 The name comes from the Japanese word 折り "ori" meaning "fold", reflecting how concurrent operations interleave.

-Due to Ruby's GIL (Global Interpreter Lock), CRuby is unable to take advantage of a multi-threaded environment in the way that other languages do.
 Ori provides a set of primitives that allow you to build concurrent applications—that is, applications that interleave execution within a single thread—without blocking the entire Ruby interpreter for each task.

 ## Table of Contents